 Wisconsin Medicaid allows nurse midwives to perform maternity care and delivery in a member's home (POS code "12").
-Allowable maternity care and delivery procedure codes have been identified by Wisconsin Medicaid.
+Maternity care and delivery procedure codes allowed in POS code "12" have been identified by Wisconsin Medicaid.

 Member Enrollment

 Services Provided Before the Member Was Enrolled in BadgerCare Plus